The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s General Custer (F. & S. II.379) is estimated to be worth between £40,000 and £60,000.
-This signed screenprint, created in 1986, has shown consistent value growth, with an average annual growth rate of 7%.
-This work has an impressive auction history, having been sold 19 times since its entry to the market in June 2005.
-In the last 12 months, the hammer price has ranged from £32,210 in October 2020 to £53,247 in September 2022, with a total sales volume of 1.
-This is a popular piece, with an auction history demonstrating the value and desirability of this work.
+The value of Andy Warhol’s General Custer (F. & S. II.379) is estimated to be worth between £45,000 and £70,000.
+This signed screenprint, created in 1986, has shown consistent value growth, with an average annual growth rate of 8%.
+This work has an impressive auction history, having been sold 20 times at auction since its entry to the market in June 2005.
+In the last 12 months, the average selling price was £46,324, with a total sales volume of 2.
+Over the past five years, the hammer price has ranged from £32,210 in October 2020 to £53,247 in September 2022.
+The average return to the seller over this period has been £38,803.
 The edition size of this artwork is limited to 250.

 Meaning & Analysis